 Services at St. Mary's during Great Lent

-Throughout the Paschal Lenten Period leading up to Holy Pascha (Easter), we have an opportunity to attend special services every day in the first week of Lent and each subsequent Wednesday and Friday evenings.
+Throughout the Paschal Lenten Period leading up to Holy Pascha (Easter), we have an opportunity to attend special services throughout Great Lent.

 The Eve of the Great Fast, 6pm